JeffHing/angular-test-context/README.md

 capabilities needed for unit testing.
 Based upon your needs, it can replace the need for ngMock, or it can be used in conjunction with ngMock.

-This utility was initially created to make it easier to build unit tests for directives using the [Page Object](https://code.google.com/p/selenium/wiki/PageObjects) design pattern.
+This utility was originally created to make it easier to build unit tests for directives using the [Page Object](https://code.google.com/p/selenium/wiki/PageObjects) design pattern.